 Diffusion tensor (DT) imaging is an MRI technique that makes it possible to image peripheral nerves in the body and neural tracts in the brain, including motor and sensory pathways.
 DT imaging measures the rate of water diffusion between cells to create a map of white matter tracts in the brain.
 The white matter is where microscopic neural tract losses and disconnections often exist.

-At minimum, the fact that such technology exists is groundbreaking.
-Hopefully this technology will help medical practitioners confirm and understand the extent of injuries previously undetectable, and ultimately lead to tailored care and treatment for the patient.
+At a minimum, the fact that such technology exists is groundbreaking.
+Hopefully, this technology will help medical practitioners confirm and understand the extent of injuries previously undetectable and ultimately lead to tailored care and treatment for the patient.